 - All servers and computers containing data are protected by approved security software and a firewall.

-TWP recognise that personal data if accessed could cause risk of loss, corruption or theft and apply the following:
+AAS recognise that personal data if accessed could cause risk of loss, corruption or theft and apply the following:

 - When working with personal data, employees must ensure that their computer screens are always locked when left unattended.

 - Personal data should not be shared informally and never be sent by email.

 - Data must be encrypted before being transferred electronically.